timdiels/chicken_turtle_project/README.md

 dependencies should simply be lumped together; though you can separate install and test dependencies in blocks with comment headers for example.

+Some dependencies don't list their dependencies correctly, `pip install scikit-learn` fails with when scipy is not installed instead of simply installing scipy first.  install without scipy installed.
+To get around such issues, add its dependencies to `requirements.in` before the misbehaving dependency.
+When `X` appears before `Y` in `requirements.in` it will be installed before `Y` (unless `Y` is a dependency of `X`).

 ### Testing

 Tests must be placed in `$project_name.test` or a sub-package thereof.
 By